 The Panoptix API set is based on HTTPS requests and conforms to the design principles of REST; all requests are either HTTP GET or HTTP POST and return JSON responses.
 Partners can use any programming language to access the API, as long as the programming language can make HTTPS requests and parse JSON responses.

-When did Panoptix realized that it needed an API?
+When did Panoptix realize it needed an API?

 In the envisioning stage of product development it was clear that traditional approaches to delivering building efficiency lacked a range of options for facility managers and owners, so they had to pick and choose among a range of point products.
 Johnson Controls realized that an open platform is necessary to meet our customer’s needs.
 By providing APIs to our partners so they can use Panoptix data in their products, we are able to quickly and efficiently meet customers’ needs.